Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Fee Waivers: The Narrow Human-Rights Exception

-A fee waiver is a separate mechanism that waives both the visa fee and the IHS, available only for specific family and human-rights applications, primarily under Appendix FM (Family Migration) of the Immigration Rules.
+A fee waiver is a separate mechanism that may waive both the visa fee and the IHS for specific family and human-rights applications.
+Low income on its own is not enough.
+Fee waivers are not available for work or student routes.

 The Health and Care Worker Trap